 Burpees (5 reps)

-Start with hands at your hips, squat down to place your hands on the floor and kick out your legs until you are in a push-up position.
-Immediately jump your feet back underneath and you and then jump out of this deep squat position back to your feet.
+Start with your hands at your hips, squat down to place your hands on the floor, and kick out your legs until you are in a push-up position.
+Immediately jump your feet back underneath you and then jump out of this deep squat position back to your feet.

 Push-ups (10 reps)

 From a high plank push-up position, lower your chest until it’s within an inch of the floor.
 Push back up to starting position.
 You can use a box, table, chair or any type of elevation to make this easier.

 Squat to press with a bag (10 reps)

 Grab a bag and hold it close to your chest.
 Descend into a squat then forcefully drive upward.
 Press the bag overhead as you are coming up, using the momentum of the squat to assist in the press.

 Grab a bag with one hand.
 Begin in a bent-over row position with a flat back, hips back, and knees slightly bent.
 Pull the weight straight up to the side of your abdomen.
 Lower it to starting position; finish all your reps on one arm, then repeat with the other arm.

 Stand tall with feet together, reach back with one leg as far as possible as you bend the front leg while keeping your torso tall.
 Push back up to starting position, and then repeat on the other leg.
 One repetition is both right and left legs.